st10476645/MAST-POE/README.md

 Download ZIP file
 Extract the ZIP file
 Open a terminal in that extracted folder
-Run the command npm install in it
+Run the command npm i in the intergrated terminal of the App.tsx to get all of the app dependencies

 ### To test
-In the terminal of the project run the following npx expo start or npx expo start --tunnel
+In the intergrated terminal of the App.tsx run the following commands npx expo start ( not using the vm ) or npx expo start --tunnel ( using the vm )
 Scan the QR code that appears with the Expo Go app on your phone

 # Youtbe link